krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-11-30-async-manual.md

 ### CPU - a bit harder
 {: #cpu-hard }

-Sometimes the results of CPU profiler is just beginning of the fun.
+Sometimes the result of CPU profiler is just beginning of the fun.
 Let's consider following example:

 ```shell
 # Little warmup